-Adventurers need a motive for delving into a labyrinth, or adventuring elsewhere.
-Smaller labyrinths may be exhausted after a few adventures, but more extensive labyrinths require multiple scenarios to keep characters returning.
-As characters progress, they should uncover rumors or legends about deeper levels or find clues about other areas of the complex.

-A multi-level labyrinth should be considered a "living" place.
-The Labyrinth Lord must track how player characters alter the environment and how resident monsters change in response.
-A megalabyrinth evolves over time, just as the characters do through their adventures.
+Adventurers should have a motive for delving into a labyrinth or adventuring in any other location.
+In smaller labyrinths used for one or a few adventures, the location is basically exhausted of opportunity once completed.
+The Labyrinth Lord needs to develop multiple scenarios for more extensive labyrinths that keep characters coming back.
+The characters should learn more rumors or legends about the deeper levels of the labyrinth as they progress in levels or find clues throughout about other regions of the complex.
+In addition, a multi-level labyrinth used for extensive play should be considered a "living" place.
+The Labyrinth Lord must keep track of how the player characters alter the environment and how resident monsters may change in number, type, or behavior in response.
+A megalabyrinth will evolve through time just as the characters will by adventuring there.

-The following general scenario themes are good starting points for developing character motives:
+The following general scenario themes are good places to start in developing motives for the characters.